enterpriseready/enterpriseready/content/features/deployment-options.md

 **Update management** - Most private instance are capable of making outbound internet requests to check for updates.
 For instances unable to check the public internet, monitoring a local file path for the presence of manually transferred update packages can be useful.

-**Instance reports** - The enterprise IT admin managing the application will have different reporting requirements than many smaller customers.
+**Instance monitoring** - The enterprise IT admin managing the application will have different reporting requirements than many smaller customers.
 Provide info for usage as well as common instance data like CPU & Memory usage.

 **Support enablement** - It is optimal for customers to be able to leverage tools to self-diagnose potential issues or at least automate the generation of the files that you'll need to support them.